 Main Campus (In Person) Program

-Students who enroll in the Main campus are expected to take classes in a synchronous format and attend classes on campus.
+Students who enroll in the Main campus are expected to take classes in a synchronous format.
 Students may complete the program as either part-time students who complete the program in three years, or as full-time students who complete the program in two years.
-Students who enroll in the Main Campus program may pursue either the Advanced Direct Practice (clinical) or community and organizational impact (COI) concentration.
+Students who enroll in the Main Campus program may pursue either the Advanced Direct Practice (clinical) or Social and Organizational Impact (SOI) concentration.

 Online campus program